btrif/bittrex/README.md

 The structure (architecture) is the following :
 Folders :
-- conf folder : contains all the sensitive data such as accounts as passwords (is empty here)
+- conf folder : contains all the sensitive data such as accounts as passwords, logging and other configuration settings( sensitive data are not revealed)
 - includes folder : contains all functions and classes needed for the main run scripts ;
 - img folder : contains plots of markets generated with the plot_graphs.py
 - log folder : logs for each major operation